hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Guo, P. (2016). [*What I would've wanted to know as a first-year assistant professor*](https://pg.ucsd.edu/first-year-assistant-professor.htm)

-- When you become a first-year assistant professor, you'll have much free time.
+- When you become a first-year assistant professor, you'll have a lot of free time.
 You only need to dedicate roughly six hours per week (3 hours to teaching, and 3 hours to department and committee meetings).
-You are free to do whatever you want in the rest of your time each week. **This freedom is the challenge**: you have to learn how to manage this free time.
+You are free to do whatever you want for the rest of your time each week. **This freedom is the challenge**: you have to learn how to manage this free time.

 - Tenure.
 From the first day of your job, you have about five years to build up your publication list, submit your material in the sixth year, and hopefully get tenure.
 To get tenure, you need (1) to get recommendation letters from full professors detailing why you are the best in the field you are in; and (2) to have good relationships with tenured colleagues in your department so that they will interpret the recommendation letters in the most favorable light.
 For the first requirement, if your research is super innovative, then you risk not being able to find enough recommenders in your "field".